leofattal/free-foot-play/NEXT_STEPS.md

-# Next Steps - Free Foot Play
+# Next Steps - KickerGoal

-Your Free Foot Play application foundation has been successfully set up!
+Your KickerGoal application foundation has been successfully set up!
 Here's what to do next to get it running.

 ## Immediate Actions Required